-For 2008, we expect our Adjusted EBITDA to be between \$94.0 million and \$105.0 million.
+For 2008, we expect our Adjusted EBITDA to be at or slightly below the bottom end of our previously disclosed range of \$94.0 million and \$105.0 million.

 Higher natural gas and oil prices have led to higher demand for drilling rigs, operating personnel and field supplies and services and have caused increases in the costs of these goods and services.
-To date, our realized sales prices for natural gas have more than offset the higher drilling and operating costs we have incurred since 2005.
+Our realized sales prices for natural gas have helped to offset the higher drilling and operating costs we have incurred since 2005.
 Given the inherent volatility of natural gas prices, which are influenced by many factors beyond our control, we plan our activities and budgets based on sales price assumptions that reflect our forward price curve.
 We focus our efforts on increasing natural gas reserves and maintaining natural gas production levels while controlling costs at a level that is appropriate for long-term operations.
 Our future cash flow from operations is dependent on our ability to manage our overall cost structure and to maintain or increase our production levels over time.
 Our growth also depends on the ability to complete additional acquisitions which is dependent upon access to attractive debt and equity financing.
-In 2008, our operating and financial performance will be impacted by the success and costs of our drilling program in replacing reserves and managing the natural decline rates of our existing production in the Black Warrior Basin and in the Cherokee Basin.
+In 2008, our operating and financial performance will be impacted by the success and costs of our drilling program in replacing reserves and managing the natural decline rates of our existing production.